 Explore how animals transform from eggs to adults!
 Students will learn about complete and incomplete metamorphosis by meeting a live amphibian and invertebrate.

 Read a story about one of our animal ambassadors and get a chance to meet them up close!
-Choose from one of the following ambassadors for the program: Barn Owl, American Kestrel, or Box Turtle.
+Choose from a reptile or amphibian.

 What has a shell and is covered in scales?
 If you guessed a turtle, you are correct!
 Learn all about these animals by meeting some live turtles.